Minor in Strategic Procurement

 The minor in Strategic Procurement gives you a comprehensive set of analytical and management tools to elevate a traditional procurement organization to the strategic level.
-It provides students with the new skill-sets to drive procurement transformation from both an analytical and an execution perspective.
+It provides students with new skill sets to drive procurement transformation from both an analytical and an execution perspective.

 The minor combines theories and methods primarily from the purchasing & supply management discipline - with specific focus on external-internal relationship building - with that of management accounting giving you the financial insight and measures to understand the function’s performance.
 Importantly, the minor focuses on how procurement is connected to corporate strategy and the business as a whole.
 In providing you with the tools to develop the procurement organization to a strategic competence level, the minor further provides insight into leadership issues and organizational change processes.
 The minor consists of three courses each equivalent to 7.5 ECTS each, namely 1)Performance Measurement in Procurement Organizations that is taught in Q1, 2) Global Sourcing Management also taught in Q1 and followed by 3)Procurement Value Creation in Q2.
 This third course is in particular focused on transformation of the organization and its members.

 The below table lists the structure and the ECTS credits of the individual courses.The course descriptions are available in the online course catalogue.
 Direct links are inserted in the below table.

 |Global Sourcing Management||7.5|

 |Performance Measurement in Procurement Organizations||7.5|